 \subsection{Visual Reasoning Instruction Synthesis}

-Cross-modal reasoning~\cite{hudson-2019-cvpr-gqa} and outside-knowledge reasoning~\cite{marino-2019-cvpr-okvqa} are two important sub-tasks of visual reasoning tasks.
-The former focuses solely on the image content, while the latter not only considers the image content but also incorporates outside knowledge. \ignore{requires to perform reasoning based on the cross-modal object relations, or world knowledge outside the image, or both.} Thus, we separately synthesize these two types of visual reasoning instructions to capture the above two kinds of key information respectively, namely cross-modal reasoning instructions and outside-knowledge reasoning instructions.
+Cross-modal reasoning~\cite{hudson-2019-cvpr-gqa} and outside-knowledge reasoning~\cite{marino-2019-cvpr-okvqa} are key visual reasoning tasks that focus on image content and external knowledge, respectively.
+We synthesize instructions for both types to capture their essential information, resulting in the primary cross-modal and outside-knowledge reasoning instructions.

-\subsubsection{Cross-modal Reasoning Instructions}
+\subsubsection{Cross-modal Reasoning Instructions.}

-We aim to synthesize the cross-modal reasoning instruction that requires MLLMs to accurately understand the mapping relations between its mentioned entities and the objects in the image, and can also precisely describe the relationships among the objects by natural language.
-To achieve it, we first select the images that actually contain rich objects and then rely on GPT-4 to generate the instruction based on the image captions and a proper prompt.
+We aim to synthesize cross-modal reasoning instruction that requires MLLMs to accurately map text entities to image objects and describe object relationships in natural language.
+To achieve this, we first select images that contain rich objects and then utilize GPT-4 to generate the instruction based on the image annotations.

-\paragraph{Image Selection.} To ensure the complexity of the synthesized instruction, it is necessary to ensure that rich objects and their relations are contained in the image.
-Thus, we select Flickr30k Entities dataset~\cite{plummer-2017-ijcv-flickr30k} as the image source, where each image has five captions that describe its content in detail, and the objects in the image have been linked with corresponding entities.
-These annotations provide rich references for instruction synthesis.
-Furthermore, we leverage the provided captions to filter out uninformative images, which are determined by the total number of characters in the five captions for an image.
-By setting a proper threshold~(\eg, 700), we can retain only the most informative ones that are promising for synthesizing complex cross-modal reasoning instructions.
+\paragraph{Image Selection.} To ensure the instruction complexity, we select images containing diverse objects and relationships from the Flickr30k Entities dataset~\cite{plummer-2015-iccv-flickr30k}.
+Each image has five detailed captions linking objects with entities and coordinates.
+Empirically, we find that more informative images usually come with more detailed captions, so we consider the total character count in the five captions for each image as the indicator of informativeness.
+We filter out those with fewer than 700 characters in the caption and retain only the most informative ones for instruction synthesis.